|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Revani (reh-vah-NEE') is a classic dessert that has been present in Turkish cuisine since the Ottoman period.
-It's said to have been given its name when the Ottomans conquered the city of Yerevan in what is today Armenia.
+Revani is a classic dessert that has been present in Turkish cuisine since the Ottoman period.
+It is said to have been given its name when the Ottomans conquered the city of Yerevan in what is today Armenia.
+The Persian name for the cake, revani, is also used by the Greek culture.
+This dessert has been adapted by many Mediterranean and Middle Eastern cultures.
+It is called basbousa in Arabic and shamali in Armenian.

-Revani is one of the most common desserts in Turkish cuisine that's served both at home and in restaurants.
+In Turkish cuisine, revani is one of the most common desserts and is served both at home and in restaurants.
 It is a simple dessert made with a single layer of soft, yellow semolina sponge cake steeped in lots of light syrup.

 - 3 cups sugar